About Horizon 2020 - SME Instrument

-The SME Instrument is part of Horizon 2020 - EU's framework programme for innovation and research.
-The SME Instrument offers excellent opportunities for SMEs to conduct R&D projects - alone or with partners.
+Horizon 2020 is EU's framework programme for innovation and research.
+The pr offers excellent opportunities for SMEs to conduct R&D projects - alone or with partners.
 The 2018 budget is €480M.

 Possibilities under the SME Instrument